 As a CMS for Authoring for advanced content management, MadCap Flare allows precise structuring of content according to a topic-based philosophy, with streamlined management of updates and excellent integration into multilingual translation flows.

-For integrated business solutions, we have structured a work team for content migration to the Simonsoft CMS, with the support of the PTC Arbortext editor.
-In communication these two realities have allowed us to migrate entire bodies of technical documentation from formats such as Word, PDF and FrameMaker to a structured xml format, organized together so that they can be shared in hundreds of different documents.
+For integrated business solutions, we have structured a work team for xml-based content migration to CMS, with the support of the PTC Arbortext editor.
+We were able to migrate entire bodies of technical documentation from formats such as Word, PDF and FrameMaker to a structured xml format, organized together so that they can be shared in hundreds of different documents.

 How to migrate your technical documentation